-HighwayGuardTM can be installed on bridge decks.
+HighwayGuardTM can be installed on bridge decks in both permanent and temporary situations.

 Depending on the project it may be possible to anchor either side of the bridge deck expansion joints.

 Where anchoring on the bridge deck is required it may require project specific anchor details and possibly a variable length HighwayGuardTM section for the bridge expansion joint.